ShivamMadlani/CVMFS_kernel_test/README.md

 # CVMFS Kernel Regression Tester

-This repository helps test CVMFS client read functionality across different Linux kernel versions using a lightweight VM environment powered by `virtme-ng` and a minimal Debian root filesystem built with `debootstrap`.
+This repository helps test CVMFS client read functionality across different Linux kernel versions using a lightweight VM environment powered by `virtme-ng`.

 The test is designed to work with `git bisect` to identify kernel regressions that affect the ability of a CVMFS client to read files.